marcosdipaolo/auth/README.md

 ###
 The `Auth` constructor receives as a unique argument a `PDO` instance connected to your app's database.
 This connection is necessary to check credentials and register users.
-The login and logout method just put the user in the `user` session's key.
+The login and logout method just puts or remove the user in the `user` session's key.
 In order to do so `Auth` makes use of the `marcosdipaolo/session` package.

 ### Usage
 #### Configuration